georgecook92/Stir/readme.md

 Once this bug is fixed, it will make the platform much more stable and easy to set up.
 If this were a production app, I would remove the push notifications, and add them back in once it has been stabilised.

+Note, the developer tools can be a bit buggy - so if things are not behaving as expected, close your browser completely and start again.
+Any issues please contact me.

 Please watch the video provided in the assets folder, this gives a demo of the app in use - with and without a network connection.
 You can control the network through the network tab, either making it offline or throttled.
 If the network is throttled on the View Posts page - you will notice that the offline posts are painted to the screen immediately, and once the request is successful, the network only posts are also displayed.